edybk/Hand-Pose-Estimation-For-Surgical-Training/README.md

 - Train a multi-task action segmentation model on I3D and pose inputs
 - Visualize the results
 - Calculate surgical skill proxies based on the poses and detections

+The experiments were conducted using python 3.7 and CUDA 11 on a Tesla V100 GPU with 32GB memory.